core-wg/transport-indication/draft-ietf-core-transport-indication.md

   The names registered for existing transports are identical to the URI schemes that indicate their use in the absence of Service Binding Parameters.

   \[ It is left for review by SVCB experts whether these are a separate parameter space or we should just take ALPNs for them, like eg. h2c does. \]

+* `is-unique-proxy`: This is a new parameter defined in this document, and equivalent to the `has-unique-proxy` in its semantics.

+  Its value is empty.

 * `edhoc-cred`: This is a new parameter defined in this document, and describes that EDHOC can be used with the server, and which credentials can authenticate the server.